rossaddison/yii2-house2house/README.md

 **How does House2house incorporate the security features of Yii2 according to https://www.yiiframework.com/doc/guide/2.0/en/security-overview ?**

 **Authentication:** H2H uses sjaakp/pluto's yii\web\IdentityInterface.

 **Authorization:** All data-input is regulated by the Model View Controller regime providing Access Control Filters to all data-input.
+The database has been normalized ensuring efficiency and appropriate integrity constraint provisions filter through to the Controllers.
+The package adopts a very cautious approach of NO DELETE NO UPDATE where relations between tables exist ensuring a last-in-first-out (LIFO) methodology and also ensuring the safety of the data provided.

 **Working with passwords:** All login passwords must contain an uppercase, lowercase, and one digit mix.
 **Cryptography:** Yii2 is using an advanced cypher.
 **Views security:** Cross site request forgery (CSRF) built into frontend/config/main.php